 Katharine Quarmby, UK, is an experienced and award-winning journalist, writer and editor, with a background in investigative reporting and editing across broadcast, print and online.
 Management experience in online and magazine newsrooms, with board experience at government and nonprofits.
 Specialisms in collaborative and investigative journalism.
 She has worked for over a decade for BBC and other broadcasters and served in a variety of correspondent and associate editor roles for the Economist, Newsweek Europe and Prospect.
 She has been production and digital editor of the Bureau of Investigative Journalism in UK.

 Marcos García Rey, Spain.
-Freelance.
-He has been a reporter with El Confidencial and other media outlets, member of the International Consortium of Investigative Journalists (ICIJ), and university researcher on political violence.
-To date he has participated in 11 investigations with ICIJ, including the Pulitzer Prize awarded ‘Panama Papers’.
+Head of the investigative unit at Grupo Merca2.
+Since 2000, he has been a reporter with Agencia EFE, El Confidencial and other media outlets, member of the International Consortium of Investigative Journalists (ICIJ), and university researcher on political violence.
+To date he has participated in 13 investigations with ICIJ, including the Pulitzer Prize awarded ‘Panama Papers’.
+He has collaborated in more than 20 cross-border investigations.
 In 2012, he co-founded the first-ever Masters Degree in Investigative Reporting, Data Journalism and Visualization in Spanish, where he currently serves as a teacher.
 He is author of several non-fiction and poetry books.

 Giulio Rubino (1980) is an Italian journalist.He co-founded the Investigative Reporting Project Italy (IRPI), a centre for investigative journalism based in Italy.
 He has a masters degree in journalism from the University of Rome.
 He has written for Italian publications such as Terra, Il Manifesto and Carta.